Interiors poster

 The inciting incident occurs at 11 minutes when Arthur announces he wants a separation from Eve, shattering the carefully maintained facade of order.
 Eve's already fragile psychological state begins to destabilize..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Arthur introduces Pearl, his new girlfriend—warm, spontaneous, and the opposite of Eve's cold perfectionism.
+This illustrates the protagonist's commitment to Arthur introduces Pearl, his new girlfriend—warm, spontaneous, and the opposite of Eve's cold perfectionism.
 The family must now confront a new reality where reconciliation is impossible., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Eve walks into the ocean in a suicide attempt, the literal "whiff of death."
 Her perfect control has led to complete dissolution., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.